mmbman/Katagiri/1983-12-21-Blue-Cliff-Record-Case-49-Talk-1.md

 But most people don’t do this.
 [They] always criticize, because [they] always try to get some clear answer, “I can do” or “I cannot do.”
 Sometimes you can see [whether you can do it]; sometimes there is something you cannot know.

 So, since then, [I always answered] loudly “yes,” very positively.
 Even the answer is very important.
 If you say [hesitantly] “yes” – that’s it, you know?
 Very naturally your life is something like that.
-But if you say “*yes*,” very positively and loudly, with confidence – you can do it, [or] you can do something.
+But if you say “*yes*” – very positively and loudly, with confidence – you can do it, [or] you can do something.
 So that spirit is very important.

 So, for this, you should accept totally yourself, who you are.
 Human beings are pretty weak, and human beings possess lots of karmic life you don’t know.
 Karmic life leads you to go in a completely different direction which you have never thought before.
 That is karmic life.
 When you are born, immediately there is a karmic life with you.
 From this point, you cannot escape from your karmic life, which something set up, exactly.
 [For this,] you have to totally accept karmic life.
 At that time, you can defend yourself against attack, externally or internally.
 And then, simultaneously to defend yourself means to do something positively.